Business

 Dutch people are all expected to contribute, whilst generally being punctual and effective.
 Local tax breaks are also an incentive for foreign businesses to enter the Dutch market.

-The favourable market conditions, local economy, and hardworking labour market ensure that your business has the best chance to succeed within the Netherlands.
+The favorable market conditions, local economy, and hardworking labor market ensure that your business has the best chance to succeed within the Netherlands.

 There is also the local Dutch implementation of GDPR to consider.
 Once you’ve looked through the list of all the exciting reasons why you should operate a business in the Netherlands, this practical part is even more important.